ivangfr/springboot-react-social-login/create-github-oauth2-app.md

 1. Login to your Github account

-1. At the top-right corner of the screen, there's a dropdown menu how it's showing in the picture below
+1. At the top-right corner of the screen, there's a dropdown menu as it's showing in the picture below

    ![github-dropdown-menu](images/github-dropdown-menu.png)